abhirockzz/mcp_cosmosdb_go/README.md

   }
   ```

 You are good to go!
-Now spin up VS Code Insiders in Agent Mode, or any other MCP tool (like Claude Desktop) and try this out!
+Now spin up [VS Code in Agent Mode](https://code.visualstudio.com/docs/copilot/chat/chat-agent-mode), or any other MCP tool (like Claude Desktop) and try this out!

 ## Local dev/testing